Golf in the age of AI

 Translated to the golf course, an “intelligent machine” could help us navigate the course in an optimal fashion with the goal of lowering our scores.
 Of course the “machine” can not swing the club for us, but maybe it can make use of all the data we generate, as we knock it around from one wrong fairway to the next?

 Our Genius ball project is at the crossroads if the IoT (Internet of Things) revolution and AI.
 The internal processor and proprietary chipset within the Genius ball will provide a mountain of data back into your smartphone Genius app.
 The question becomes how do we interpret that data into meaningful action items that help golfers improve?
-This is one area where AI may be able to assist you in making sense of that awful round you just had, so next time you don’t make the same mistakes.
+This is one area where AI in golf may be able to assist you in making sense of that awful round you just had, so next time you don’t make the same mistakes.
 It also may be able to help you proactively based on other Genius ball players and optimal scoring locations and club selection.
 The Genius Ball platform will get smarter as the number of users playing the ball increases (network effects) and feeding data back into the AI engine.
 More data, means a more meaningful interpretation of statistics (law of large numbers) and better recommendations.

 Additionally, OnCore has partnered with Vuzix, to bring you mixed reality glasses for your viewing and golfing pleasure.
 Vuzix’s Blade will deliver a heads up display, feeding data straight from your Genius ball right into your Blade glasses in real time.
 It will also be able to display shot recommendations, hole info and other variables you might not otherwise have access to.
 Imagine wearing the glasses, looking down at your putt and having a visual of which way the green is breaking right in front of your eyes.
 That is one of many uses for a heads up display.